typedconfig/tyco/README.md

 # Load the bundled example.tyco file (included in the package)
 with tyco.open_example_file() as f: context = tyco.load(f)
-  # The path to the example file will be printed automatically

 # Access global configuration values
 globals = context.get_globals()